 A 15m swimming pool available for use at camps.
 The pool will remain locked at all times to ensure safety regulations are met, controlled by a key designated to a group leader.
 Adult supervision is required when using the pool.

-Full-sized basketball and volleyball courts are available for use at any time.
+Full-sized basketball and beach volleyball courts are available for use at any time.
 Groups will need to provide their own sporting equipment (e.g. basketballs, volleyballs, etc.) as none is stored on-site.

 The campsite can host 140 people in cabin accommodation, and many more when the tent camping sites are used.